ninnghazad/SWARM/README.md

 ---

 ##Yeah, ok, but really... why?
 To learn lua, to try out some stuff around pathfinding, and to have a playground to experiment with robot-like systems.
-This was my first foray into lua, to see what that language i already integrated into C++ programs actually is like.
+This was my first foray into lua, to see what that language actually is like from a users point of view.
 What a fool i was to ignore it's blissfull simplicity for so long.